Helen Clifton

 Helen Clifton (née Ashman) (4 May 1948 – 14 June 2011) was a British Salvation Army Commissioner.
 She spent her childhood in London, connected to the Edmonton Corps of The Salvation Army.
 She was the daughter of Bandmaster Don and Mrs Betty Ashman.
+She attended the Latymer School in Edmonton under Dr. Trefor Jones from age 11.
 She was a teacher before entering the International Training College at Denmark Hill, London, to become a full-time Officer of The Salvation Army.
 She married the 18th General of The Salvation Army, Shaw Clifton, in 1967.
 He died in May 2023.

 She held a Bachelor of Arts (Honours) degree in English language and literature from Westfield College, University of London and a Post-Graduate Certificate of Education from Goldsmiths’ College, University of London.